NEW MEXICO JUNIOR COLLEGE

 Homework (30%): Your homework will be done on the Supersite.
 Every week you will be assigned a number of exercises.
 They are good practice, a way to learn and to receive feedback.
 Make sure to read the explanations and watch the video tutorials first, as they will prepare you to do the homework exercises.
 Notice that all these exercises are due by midnight on the assigned dates.
 Plan ahead and do not wait until the last minute to do your homework.
-Late homework will not be accepted!
 At the end of every lesson you will get a homework grade based on your overall homework performance during that particular lesson.

 Quizzes (30%): There will be three quizzes (for lessons 5, 6 and 7.)